ymonika/DesignPatterns/README.md

     * Creational design pattern: Abstract Factory, Builder, Factory, Singleton
     * Structural design pattern: Adapter, Proxy, Facade, Composite, Bridge, Decorator

+* Observer Design Pattern:
+The Observer design pattern defines One-to-Many dependency between objects so that when one object changes state, all of it's dependents are notified and updated automatically.
+The object which is being watched is called the subject.
+The objects which are watching the state changes are called observers or listeners.
+This pattern decouples Subject from it's Observers.
+Only the observers have direct knowledge about subject.

 * Proxy Design Pattern:
 A bank's heque or credit card is a proxy for what is in our bank account.
 It can be used in place of cash, and provides a means of accessing that cash when required.
 And that’s exactly what the Proxy pattern does